tdogubo/weTalk/README.md

 #### `/verify`
-A `POST` endpoint for verifying payment from Flutterwave and airtime top-up from Reloadly.
+A `POST` endpoint which verifies the user's payment via Flutterwave's verify endpoint.
+If the verification is successful, airtime top-up endpoint on Reloadly runs.
 __Format__ for body 👇🏽👇🏽
 ```
 { operatorId: "341",